-Not many Sacramentans knew that a British rock legend walked among us in this town for two decades.
+Not many residents in Sacramento, California knew that a British rock legend walked among them for two decades prior to his death.
 He was a gentle soul, a music-biz lifer, and the twinkle in his eye belied more rock influence than most players here could conjure up in a lifetime.

 Seven years later, Samwell wrote and produced another landmark song, “Whatcha Gonna Do About It?”
 It was the song with which The Small Faces, those diminutive Cockney rebels and leaders of the mod movement, roared onto the 1965 charts.
 It also was the song with the first use of controlled guitar feedback on record.

 In 1971, Samwell was a London-based A&R rep for Warner Bros.
 Records.
 He not only signed the revamped Faces with rooster-haired Rod Stewart as lead singer, but also was the liaison to North American acts the Grateful Dead, Frank Zappa and Joni Mitchell.
 That same year, an audition tape led him to the biggest commercial success of his career.
 The singer was Gerry Beckley.
 His dulcet-harmony group decided to name itself America.
 Under Samwell’s guiding hand, “A Horse With No Name” became a worldwide smash.

 In 1980, Samwell was drawn to Sacramento by the smart, Beatlesque band Bourgeois-Tagg.
 He produced its 1986 debut album.
 In the ensuing years, before and after his successful heart transplant in 1991, Samwell continued to mentor local musicians, cut demos, write country songs and tell wonderful stories of rock ’n’ roll lore.